RaulCote/time-travel/readme.md

 **First page (index with sign in / log in buttons)**
 - GET /
   - renders:  index  (the homepage : sign in & log in)
+  - validation: logged in redirect -> events   : no log in -> "/"

 **Sign Up**
 - GET /signup
   - renders:   auth/signup form
+  - validation: logged in redirects -> events   : no log in -> "/"

 - POST /signup
     (before check if user completes form, and user & password are fulfilled)